-If you have children or you adore animals, San Diego Zoo is the place to go.
+If you have children or adore animals, San Diego Zoo is the place to go.
 The zoo has a wide range of animals to see; whether you like leopards, apes, elephants, or even capybaras, you’ll find each one of your favorite animals there.

 SeaWorld San Diego

 San Diego’s SeaWorld theme park is one of the most popular attractions in the area (and one of the most popular SeaWorld on Earth), and all for the right reasons.
-The park isn’t limited to one or two activities but offers a whole lot of fun!
+The park isn’t limited to one or two activities but offers a lot of fun!

 You can enjoy rides, attend Halloween events, watch the whale shows, and visit an outside aquarium.
 SeaWorld San Diego has also rescued aquatic animals, which makes this park even more amazing.
 Interestingly, they have rescued more than 38,000 animals.

 You can roam around the park and get the best out of your San Diego tour.
 So, what are you waiting for?
 Experience the sea life, and have nautical fun like never before!